softwaremill/akka-http-session/README.md

 ## CSRF protection

-CSRF is an attack where an attacker can construct issue `GET` or `POST` requests on behalf of a user, if the user e.g. clicks on a specially constructed link.
+CSRF is an attack where an attacker issues a `GET` or `POST` request on behalf of a user, if the user e.g. clicks on a specially constructed link.
 See the [OWASP page](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet) or the [Play! docs](https://www.playframework.com/documentation/2.2.x/JavaCsrf) for a thorough introduction.

 All web apps should be protected against CSRF attacks.
 This implementation:

 * assumes that `GET` requests are non-mutating (have no side effects)
 * uses double-submit cookies to verify requests
 * requires the token to be set in a custom header or (optionally) in a form field